 What is the COMBINA Function?

-The COMBINA function is a Math and Trigonometry function.
-It will calculate for a given number of items the number of combinations along with repetitions.
+The COMBINA function is an Excel Math and Trigonometry function.
+It will calculate for a given number of items the number of combinations, along with repetitions.
 The function was introduced in MS Excel in 2013 and hence not available in earlier versions.

 The COMBINA function uses the following arguments:

-- Number_chosen (required argument) – It must be greater than or equal to 0.
+- Number_chosen (required argument) – This must be greater than or equal to 0.
 Non-integer values are truncated.

 How to use COMBINA Function in Excel?